Bayesian Neural Networks for Reversible Steganography: Methodology

-This integration is also referred to as \emph{marginalisation} and the marginal likelihood can be regarded as the likelihood averaged over all possible parameter settings w.r.t. their plausibility.
+From a Bayesian interpretation, finding neural network parameters that minimise a loss function is conceptually similar to MLE, whereas training with weight-decay regularisation has a similar underlying principle to MAP~\cite{10.5555/1162264, 10.5555/2380985, Goodfellow-et-al-2016}.
+Bayesian inference takes the full posterior distribution into account to support robust decision-making.
+Rather than relying solely on a single hypothesis (i.e. a specific setting of parameters), Bayesian inference leverages all possible settings of parameters, weighted by their plausibilities (i.e. posterior probabilities)~\cite{deisenroth2020mathematics}.
+It propagates uncertainty from the parameters to the data by deriving the (posterior) \emph{predictive distribution} of $\boldsymbol{y}_*$ at a test input $\boldsymbol{x}_*$ using the parameter posterior:

+The parameter posterior involves the computation of model evidence, which requires solving an integration referred to as \emph{marginalisation}.
 However, marginalisation is analytically intractable for deep-learning models and therefore we have to resort to approximation techniques.